 Some loan apps can also disburse money to e-wallets or money remittance centers.
-If you choose them as your cash-out option, you may need to enter additional details.
+You may need to enter additional details if you choose them as your cash-out option.

 d.
 Photo of Valid Government ID & Selfie

 You’ll also be asked to take a photo of your valid government ID.
-So, make sure to have it ready before you begin the sign-up process.
-The loan app will need your ID to comply with the Anti-Money Laundering Law (Republic Act No. 9160)7.
+So, ensure it is ready before you begin the sign-up process.
+The loan app will need your ID to comply with the Anti-Money Laundering Law (Republic Act No. 9160)9.
 You’ll also be asked to take a selfie with your ID.

 e.
 Contact Details of Spouse, Relatives & Emergency Contact

-When the loan app company can’t contact you, they will contact the numbers you’ve entered here.
+When the loan app company can’t contact you, they will get the numbers you’ve entered here.

 Some loan apps ask you to share your geolocation through your phone’s GPS.
 This is used to confirm that you are currently in the Philippines.